FlxAV/MDDN342-Randomised-Collections/README.md

 ## Running the Project

-To view and interact with "Randomised Collections," follow these steps:
+To view the project, follow these steps:

 1. **Setup:**
   - Clone the repository to your local machine.
+  - Open the project folder in Visual Studio Code.

 2. **Run the Project:**
-   - Navigate to the project directory.
+  - Navigate to the index.html file.
-   - Open `index.html` in your preferred web browser or use a tool like Live Server for real-time updates.
+  - Right-click on the index.html file and select "Open with Live Server" (if you have the Live Server extension installed) or open it directly in your browser.
+  - The project should open in a new browser tab, displaying the interactive animation.

  3. **Interact:**
    - Once the project is running, explore the generated Kodama faces.
-   - Use the provided buttons or controls to interact with and customize the display as desired.
+   - Clicking on the displayed images will regenerate a new group of faces with updated parameters and variations.
+   - Note: Clicking on the editor button opens a development tool for face design.
+To use it effectively, certain lines in `face_code.js` need to be commented out/added (Line 122 and 128).

 ## Additional Notes